datacarpentry/image-processing/episodes/10-multidimensional-data.md

 Take some time to further familiarize yourself with the Napari GUI.
 You could load some of the course images and experiment with different features, or alternatively you could take a look at the official [Viewer tutorial](https://napari.org/stable/tutorials/fundamentals/viewer.html).

-:::::::::::::::::::::::::::::::::::::::  solution

-There's a lot you can do with the Napari GUI but much of this is beyond the scope of the course.
-If you want to learn more you can look at some of the resources on the [Napari website](https://napari.org/stable/usage.html) after the course.

 ::::::::::::::::::::::::::::::::::::::::::::::::::